 Unexpectedly strong global take

-Update: Sylvester Stallone’s The Expendables ultimately collected a somewhat better than expected $103.1 million domestically and a far better than expected $171.4 million internationally, for a respectable worldwide total of $274.5 million.
+Update: Sylvester Stallone’s The Expendables ultimately collected a somewhat better than expected $103.1 million domestically and a far better than expected $171.4 million internationally.
+Worldwide total: $274.5 million.

 Its top international territories were the United Kingdom/Ireland (good for Lionsgate, with $16 million), Russia/CIS ($14 million), France ($13.5 million), Japan ($10.8 million), Australia ($8.4 million), Germany ($8.2 million), Spain ($6.1 million), and Mexico ($5.3 million).